Regional consistency evaluation and sample size calculation under two MRCTs: Introduction

+This region-join-two-MRCTs strategy raises the question of how to evaluate consistency in a pooled data situation.
 In September 2007, the Japanese Ministry of Health, Labor, and Welfare (MHLW) published the ``Basic Principles on Global Clinical Trials'' guidance related to the planning and implementation of global clinical studies \citep{japan_criteria}.
-Although the guidance, in a Q\&A format, does not particularly recommend any method in deciding the regional sample size in an MRCT for establishing the consistency of treatment effects between the regional population and the overall population, it does provide two methods as examples for recommending the regional sample size.
-Specifically, the first method assesses the consistency by the probability of the treatment effect of the region of interest exceeding a fraction of the overall effect provided the overall effect is significant.
+Although the guidance, in a Q\&A format, does not explicitly recommend a specific method for determining the regional sample size in an MRCT for establishing the consistency of treatment effects between the regional population and the overall population, it does provide two methods as examples for recommending the regional sample size.
+Specifically, the first method assesses the consistency by the probability of the treatment effect of the region of interest exceeding a fraction of the overall effect conditional on the overall effect being significant.
 The second method assesses the consistency by the probability of all regional treatment effects showing the same trend as the overall effect given the overall significance.

-After the MHLW guidance, the fixed effects model is by far the most commonly used approach to assess regional consistency.
-The simple model assumes a uniform underlying treatment effect for all regions with a common variance.
+After the MHLW guidance, the fixed effects model has become the most widely used approach to assess regional consistency.
+The simple model assumes a uniform underlying treatment effect for all regions and assumes a common variance across regions.
 Based on the simple model, various criteria for consistency assessment have been proposed and the required regional sample sizes were determined \citep{ko_criterion,ikeda_sample_2010, tsou_consistency_2011, chen_decision_2012, tsong_assessment_2012, wu2020regional}.
-To allow more flexibility of the regional effect, the fixed effect model with region-specific treatment effects was adopted, under which variants or extensions of the two criteria of \citet{japan_criteria} and regional sample size calculations were proposed \citep{chen_assessing_2010, quan_sample_2010}.
-Moreover, \citet{tanaka_qualitative_2012}, \citet{teng_unified_2017} and \citet{li2024regional} proposed a hypothesis-testing based approach for consistency assessment.
-Alternatively, \cite{quan_empirical_2013} proposed to use a random effect model and empirical Bayesian shrinkage estimator for the regional effect and then determine the regional sample size accordingly.
+To introduce greater flexibility for modeling regional effects, the fixed effects model with region-specific treatment effects was adopted, under which variants or extensions of the two criteria of \citet{japan_criteria} and regional sample size calculations were proposed \citep{chen_assessing_2010, quan_sample_2010}.
+Moreover, \citet{tanaka_qualitative_2012}, \citet{teng_unified_2017} and \citet{li2024regional} proposed a hypothesis-testing-based approach for consistency assessment.
+Alternatively, \citet{quan2013empirical} proposed employing a random effects model and empirical Bayesian shrinkage estimator for the regional effect and then determine the regional sample size accordingly.
 (See also \citet{adall2021bayes}.)